dkvz/filter-snippets/README.md

 I could just use LuaSnip snippets for these.
 I could.

-This project is only useful to me, unless you change the whole array in `snippets.rs`.
+This project is only useful to me, unless you change the whole array in `hardcoded_snippets.rs`.

 These are mostly for my blog.
 I used to write my articles on a [dated Electron app](https://github.com/dkvz/electron-blog-authoring) I wrote to learn about Electron and editing (regretted it somewhat quickly after that because making an editor is almost always a bad idea).